mobiusml/gemlite/README.md

 </div>

-**GemLite** is a collection of straightforward CUDA and Triton kernels for efficient, fused low-bit matrix multiplication.
-It is specifically designed for **simplicity** and **reusability**.
-GemLite is exhibiting up to 7-8x faster prefill and 3-6x faster decoding compared to the default torchao kernels.
-Detail benchmarks are available in the [Performance](#performance) section.
+**GemLite** is a collection of CUDA and Triton kernels designed for efficient low-bit matrix multiplication, emphasizing simplicity and reusability.
+It provides a practical solution for achieving significant performance gains, delivering up to **7-8x faster prefill** and **3-6x faster decoding** compared to default Torch AO kernels.
+For more detailed benchmarks, check the [Performance](#performance) section.

-GemLite provides both **flexibility** and **performance**, enabling users to easily modify the codebase to develop high-performance kernels tailored to their specific needs.
-Often, the speed-up algorithms for various hardware are different, so we have implemented multiple versions of the kernels that maximize performance on different hardware.
+GemLite strikes the perfect balance between **flexibility** and **performance**, allowing users to easily use and modify the codebase to develop high-performance kernels optimized for their specific hardware.
+We have included multiple versions of the kernels optimized for 4090, A100s, and H100s to maximize performance across different platforms.

 The project started with CUDA kernels, but we have switched to <a href="https://github.com/triton-lang/triton/">Triton</a> for enhanced flexibility.
 For the old CUDA version, please refer to <a href="https://github.com/mobiusml/gemlite/tree/stable_cuda_only">this branch.</a>